secretgraph/secretgraph/README.md

     -   custom components
     -   python proxy decryptor
     -   maybe: encrypt via python proxy (for e.g. push forms)
--   investigate if on_request_start of strawberry extensions can replace the django signal logic
-    -   maybe async signals are then already possible, use them instead
 -   use weakref finalizers to nuke bytes content
 -   disallow non global ids?
 Would ease implementation
 -   encrypt Config set with saveConfig/loaded with loadConfigSync via a static key